 Children with disabilities are likely to be disproportionately affected by the coronavirus pandemic.
 Eight-year-old Tung, above, center, and his friends celebrated Lunar New Year at the UNICEF-supported Center for Inclusive Education and Development in Da Nang, Vietnam in February 2021.
 They all receive special services for the vision-impaired at the center, which has been forced to close periodically since the start of the pandemic.
 During closures, teachers work to support students as they learn from home, but children like Tung miss their classmates and the independence school brings.
 UNICEF works with governments and teachers around the world to help schools reopen safely.
 “Closing schools must be a temporary measure of last resort in pandemic response and school should be the first to open when measures are lifted” said Rana Flowers, UNICEF Representative to Vietnam. © UNICEF/UN0465264/Cai

 In Mongolia, newborn mortality rates are going down, thanks in part to UNICEF-supported health care for moms like Delgermurun Tsolomon and her baby, Sugarmaa.
 Sugarmaa was born on the Lunar New Year, and since then, she's thrived under the watchful eye of her doctor and the high-quality care she and all the children in the region now receive.
 UNICEF has helped make antibiotics available to those who need them, health workers' training has improved and government subsidies help families afford health insurance.
 All of which give Tsolomon high hopes for her baby and all her other children's future: “I dream that they will become well-educated and knowledgeable people and that they will complete their education.” © UNICEF/UN0336408/Babajanyan VII Photo

-We hope the Year of the Ox brings an abundance of joy and good health to you and your loved ones — and that together we can ensure a happy new year for all the children of the world.
+We hope the Year of the Tiger brings an abundance of joy and good health to you and your loved ones — and that together we can ensure a happy new year for all the children of the world.